 Man in custody after 2 Dallas officers, store employee shot

-DALLAS – Authorities say two Dallas police officers were escorting a man from a home improvement store when he shot them and a store employee.
+DALLAS – Two Dallas police officers were critically wounded in a shooting that also injured a home improvement store employee, authorities said.

-The shooting occurred Tuesday at a Home Depot in northern Dallas.
-Police Chief U. Renee Hall says the two officers and the store loss-prevention officer underwent surgery for their injuries.
+The shooting occurred about 4:15 p.m.
+Tuesday as officers were escorting a man from the Home Depot in northern Dallas.
+The two officers and the store loss-prevention officer underwent surgery for their injuries, Police Chief U. Renee Hall said late Tuesday night.
+She did not provide details of their conditions but asked for continued prayers for their recovery.

-She did not provide further details but asked for continued prayers for their recovery.
+Police arrested Armando Luis Juarez, 29, on charges of aggravated assault on a police officer and felony theft.
+He was taken into custody shortly before 10 p.m.
+Tuesday after a lengthy car chase involving officers of various law enforcement agencies.

-Police have arrested 29-year-old Armando Luis Juarez on charges of aggravated assault on a police officer and felony theft.
-He was taken into custody following a car chase hours after the afternoon shooting.
+"We got our man," Dallas Mayor Mike Rawlings said at the late-night news conference.

 The two police officers were called to the store to help an off-duty officer with removing the man from the store.